Bass22/portfolio/README.md

 ### Use Case 2 : Batch Ingestion

-Event-based Ingestion works really well but for some of our treatments, we wanted to do them batch mode.
-In other terms, instead of treation one file at a time, we wanted to use services that will allow to group multiple source files and treating them together.
-That's why, I developed this solution.
-It consists of connecting the source Google Cloud Storage to Pub/Sub by creating notifications in Pub/Sub whenever a new file is uploaded.
+Event-based Ingestion works really well but for some of our treatments, we wanted to do them in batch mode.
+In other terms, instead of treating one file at a time, we wanted to use services that will allow to group multiple source files and treat them together.
+The solution, I developed, consists of connecting Google Cloud
+Storage to Pub/Sub by creating notifications in Pub/Sub whenever a new file is uploaded.
 And, use Cloud Scheduler as a cron scheduler to launch a Cloud Function that will consume the messages (source files) in Pub/Sub regularly.

+Github code is available here: (Please ask me the authorization to see the code!)

 ## AWS Data Transformations